Who Should Attend

 David Batker is President & Chief Economist at Earth Economics.
 His path-breaking studies show natural systems' value for providing food, water, flood risk reduction, climate stabilization, recreation, and other benefits.

-David Cook is Princ ipal Geologist at Aspect Consulting.
+David Cook, LG, CPG, is Principal Geologist at Aspect Consulting.
 He focuses on urban brownfields redevelopment, site acquisition, remedial cost estimation, cleanup, and environmental strategy.

 Lauren R. Goldberg is Legal & Program Director for Columbia Riverkeeper.
 She focuses on protecting salmon habitat and river communities from energy projects.